krishnan-sec/azure-soc-siem-telemetry-blueprint/README.md

 # Azure SOC / SIEM Telemetry Blueprint

-This repository defines the **security telemetry required** for an **external SOC and SIEM** to perform **credible monitoring, detection, investigation, and incident response** in Microsoft Azure.
+This repository defines the security telemetry required for an external SOC and SIEM to perform credible monitoring, detection, investigation, and incident response in Microsoft Azure.

-It is written from the perspective of **security architecture and operational reality**, not from tooling documentation or vendor guidance.
+It is written from the perspective of security architecture and operational reality, not from tooling documentation or vendor guidance.

-The focus is not on enabling logs, but on ensuring that when an incident occurs, the SOC can **reconstruct what happened with confidence**.
+The focus is not on enabling logs, but on ensuring that when an incident occurs, the SOC can reconstruct what happened with confidence.

 ---